On a multivariate renewal-reward process involving time delays and discounting: Applications to IBNR process and infinite server queues: General results: Convergence of joint moments and distribution

+The asymptotic expression in (\ref{Little_generalized}) implies that the limiting expected number of customers of which residual service time is no more than horizon $E_\delta\sim {\cal E}(\delta)$ is equal to the arrival rate multiplied by the expected horizon time, and the proportion of customers of which service time did exceed this horizon $E_\delta$.
+So, (\ref{Little_generalized}) can be regarded as a generalization of Little's Law in the $G/G/\infty$ context.} \end{remark}

-It turns out that coefficients $\chi_n$, $n\in\nbN^k$ are in general not directly computable, as the function $t\mapsto \tilde{b}_n(t)$ in the integral (\ref{asymp_tilde_M}) does not have an easy expression, and are defined recursively in the function of $ t\mapsto \tilde{M}_\ell(t)$, $\ell<n$.
-We thus provide in the following easily computable bounds for the $\chi_n$'s and a uniform upper bound in $t$ for $\tilde{M}_n(t)$. \begin{prop} Let us suppose that {\bf (A)} holds.
+We note that in Proposition \ref{prop_asymptotics} coefficients $\chi_n$, $n\in\nbN^k$ are in general not directly available, as the function $t\mapsto \tilde{b}_n(t)$ in the integral (\ref{asymp_tilde_M}) does not have an easy expression, and are defined recursively in the function of $ t\mapsto \tilde{M}_\ell(t)$, $\ell<n$.
+We thus provide in the following easily computable bounds for the $\chi_n$'s and a uniform upper bound in $t$ for $\tilde{M}_n(t)$ if we impose that {\bf (A1)} holds. \begin{prop}[Upper bounds for the joint moments] Let us suppose that {\bf (A1)} holds.
 One has the following bounds for all $n\in\nbN^k$:

 where $(R_n)_{n\in\nbN^k}$ is defined recursively by